tapchonk/knnGPUOptimised/README.md

  *

- # Kokkos Optimized KNN Algorithm
+ # Kokkos Optimised KNN Algorithm

  This algorithm implements the K-nearest neighbors (KNN) algorithm using Kokkos, a programming model for performance portability.
- It is optimized for both Nvidia GPUs and CPUs using OpenMP.
+ It is optimised for both Nvidia GPUs and CPUs using OpenMP.

  To run the algorithm, follow these steps: